Scri3/Loan_Application_Prediction/README.md

-## Prediction of whether a loan application gets accepted or denied
+## Loan Application Prediction using Decision Tree algorithm

 Implementation of **Decision Tree classifier** which predicts whether a loan application (from a given dataset) is **Approved** or **Denied** based